Seeing is believing: IMAX to launch $250,000 home theatres in China

-BEIJING China's newly minted rich can now get up close and personal to the movies after mega-screen maker IMAX Corp IMX.TO signed a deal to produce luxury home theatres in the company's second largest market.
+BEIJING China's newly minted rich can now get up close and personal to the movies after mega-screen maker IMAX Corp signed a deal to produce luxury home theaters in the company's second largest market.

 The price?
 At least $250,000.
 The joint venture is targeting wealthy homeowners in Hong Kong, Russia, and the Middle East, but the main focus, IMAX Chief Executive Richard Gelfond said, is China.